Soy-based asphalt paves the way at Farm Progress Show

 Research in the new technology has found that by incorporating soy into the asphalt, the product remains strong and durable and is able withstand foot and vehicle traffic.
 It also gives the soy-based asphalt a longer life expectancy.

-The goal of the project is potentially to one day use it in road construction products.
-That means in the not-so-distant future, drivers could find themselves using ethanol from Illinois corn being used to help power vehicles while driving on asphalt mixed with Illinois soybeans, a true testament to the advancement in agriculture today.
+The goal of the project is to potentially use it one day in road construction products.
+That means in the not-so-distant future, drivers could find ethanol from Illinois corn being used to help power vehicles while they drive on asphalt mixed with Illinois soybeans, a true testament to the advancement in agriculture today.

 Learn more about soy and the various uses it can have and visit the Illinois Soybean Association’s website here.